ibr4qr/ben-eater-emulator/README.md

 - Register A
 - Register B

+In this architecture we have special registers as well:
+- Program Counter PC ( Holds the address of next instruction to be executed )
+- Memory Address Register MI ( holds the the address of main memory )
+- Instruction Register IR ( holds the current instruction that's being executed)

 And we have a special purpose register, specifically the IR register will hold the current instruction that's being executed.

 ### RAM ( Random Access Memory )